matplotlib/matplotblog/content/posts/GSoC_2021_MidTerm/index.md

 Over the time, there were a lot of issues with it which were either hard to fix, or didn't attract a lot of attention.
 (See the above paragraph for a valid reason)

 One major utility which is still used is `convert_ttf_to_ps`, which takes a _font path_ as input and converts it into a Type 3 or Type 42 PostScript font, which can be embedded within PS/EPS output documents.
-The guide I wrote (mentioned just above the recent heading) contains decent descriptions, the differences between these type of fonts, etc.
+The guide I wrote ([link](https://matplotlib.org/stable/users/fonts.html)) contains decent descriptions, the differences between these type of fonts, etc.

 #### So we need to convert that _font path_ input to a _font buffer_ input.
 Why do we need to?
 Type 42 subsetting isn't really supported by ttconv, so we use a new dependency called fontTools, whose 'full-time job' is to subset Type 42 fonts for us (among other things).